 A breakdown of the component bog areas for the Boora Bog Group IPC License Ref.
 PO500-01, and current, indicative Peat Production Status, is outlined in Table Ap-2.
-These areas are also outlined in BNM-DR-23-02-24 titled Boora Bog Group.
+These areas are also outlined in BNM-DR-23-06-01 titled Boora Bog Group (Map of the Boora Bog Group).